chantzos/__/README.md

 enable_xauth0

-# i cannot find a way (i think there is not) to disable this
+# i cannot find a way (i think there is not) to disable this with the invocation,
-# with the invocation, as we do the xauth stuff in the code ourselves
+as we do the xauth stuff in the code ourselves.
 ```

 ### As an Interpreter